regulaforensics/DocumentReader-Android/README.md

 3. The license is valid (not expired).
 4. The date and time on the device, where you run the application, are valid.
 5. You use the latest release version of the Document Reader SDK.
-6. You placed the license into the correct folder (`DocumentReader-sample/app/src/main/res/raw`) as described in [How to build demo application](#how-to-build-demo-application).
+6. You placed the license into the project.

 ## Documentation
 The documentation on the SDK can be found [here](https://docs.regulaforensics.com/android).